coenttb/swift-identities-types/README.md

 ## Example

-Refer to [coenttb/coenttb-identity](https://www.github.com/coenttb/coenttb-identity) for an example of how to use swift-identitie.
+Refer to [coenttb/coenttb-identities](https://www.github.com/coenttb/coenttb-identities) for an example of how to use swift-identities.
-Refer to [coenttb/coenttb-com-server](https://www.github.com/coenttb/coenttb-com-server) for an example of how to use coenttb-identity.
+Refer to [coenttb/coenttb-com-server](https://www.github.com/coenttb/coenttb-com-server) for an example of how to use coenttb-identities.

 ## Related Projects

-* [coenttb/coenttb-identity](https://www.github.com/coenttb/swift-web): Live implementation of swift-identitie.
+* [coenttb/coenttb-identities](https://www.github.com/coenttb/swift-web): Live implementation of swift-identities.
 * [coenttb/swift-web](https://www.github.com/coenttb/swift-web): Modular tools to simplify web development in Swift forked from  [pointfreeco/swift-web](https://www.github.com/pointfreeco/swift-web), and updated for use in [coenttb/coenttb-web](https://www.github.com/coenttb/coenttb-web).
 * [coenttb/coenttb-com-server](https://www.github.com/coenttb/coenttb-com-server): The backend server for coenttb.com, written entirely in Swift and powered by [Vapor](https://www.github.com/vapor/vapor) and [coenttb-web](https://www.github.com/coenttb/coenttb-web).
 * [coenttb/swift-languages](https://www.github.com/coenttb/swift-languages): A cross-platform translation library written in Swift.